schumar/ESP_BaPoTeSta/docs/Manual.md

 ### Finish

+Make one last visual inspection of all soldering joints.

+If you want, you can switch on your board now -- it should briefly flash the blue LED on the module.
+If the LED doesn't flash, switch off the board, take your multimeter and test all connections :(
+If it does flash, switch the board off again; no use in wasting energy.

-Make one last visual inspection of all soldering joints Tin, clean, re-tin you soldering iron, switch it off, clean the board, put back any unused parts.
+Tin, clean, re-tin you soldering iron, switch it off, clean the board, put back any unused parts.